homedao/docs/docs/whitepaper.md

 Level 1 holders may upgrade their tokens to Level 2 by going through KYC (see below)

-Level 2 tokens are not necessarily issued at a rate of 1:1 but are limited to a fixed amount per individual [TBD]
+Level 2 tokens are not necessarily issued at a rate of 1:1 but are limited to a fixed amount per individual.

 Level 3 tokens are managed by the foundation and are issued to (or held in trust for) the tenants of DAO properties or members of the foundation board.